 A restaurant menu—no big deal, right?
-It’s just a list of the food items that a restaurant offers its customers.
+It’s just a list of the food items a restaurant offers its customers.
 Sure it is.
 Plus a whole lot more.

 Want to beat restaurants at their own game?
 Here’s your cheat sheet listing the sneakiest of sneaky tricks.

-Sophisticated research tells restaurants to stop including dollars signs on their menus because a dollar sign—or even the word “dollar” spelled out instead—triggers negative feelings associated with paying.
+Sophisticated research tells restaurants to stop including dollar signs on their menus because a dollar sign—or even the word “dollar” spelled out instead—triggers negative feelings associated with paying.
 Both the sign and the word remind customers that they’re spending money.
 (Well, imagine that!)

 Menu designers work under a strict list of rules, one of which has to do with the number 9.
 Consumers have been taught to believe that prices that end with 9, such as $7.99, offer value but not necessarily quality.
-And get this, prices that end in .95 instead of .99 are more effective, meaning subconsciously, customers are more likely to choose them because the way the price appears to be friendlier.
+And get this, prices that end in .95 instead of .99 are more effective, meaning subconsciously, customers are more likely to choose them because the price appears to be friendlier.

 Further research has revealed to restauranteurs that beautifully written descriptions of food choices appeal to unsuspecting customers.
 And that descriptive menu labels, in one impressive study, increased sales by 27%, as compared to food items without fabulously written descriptions.